Shakir Mohamed

 Open Questions

-- Can African AI capacity building keep pace with the compute, cloud, and capital concentration of frontier AI?
+- Can African AI capacity building keep pace with the compute, cloud, data-center, and capital concentration of frontier AI?

 - How can decolonial AI avoid becoming a citation ritual inside institutions that still extract data, labor, and legitimacy?